one19/todo-month/README.md

 😊

 ### TODO:
-- refactor filter application to be more streamlined
 - refactor construction of months/days to be more modular
 - implement random/even distribution of regular events
 - tests interacting with the command line